maxwellE/originate-ios-meteor-chat/README.md

 3. Enter the 'MeteorChatApp' directory and execute the following command:

         $ pod install

  This will set up all dependencies for the iOS app.

 4. Open the project with the following command:

         $ open MeteorChatApp.xcworkspace

  You need to use this command to open the project each time, otherwise the supporting libraries will not be loaded and the app will not build.
 (This is a CocoaPods thing and is not specific to this application)

 5. Run the app on your phone or simulator.

 6. Open the web app hosted at http://meteorchat-originate.meteor.com/

 7. Chat away from either the iPhone simulator, see messages come up instantly on either side!
 You can now make roll your own WhatsApp or other mobile chat app!
-(Whens the IPO?)
+(When is the IPO?)

 Moving Forward
 -------------------